wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

    Notice the green + in the icon associated with the file just changed.

-0. Right-click on the file name and select "Version Control", then <strong>Review and Commit</strong>.
+0. Right-click on the file name and select "Version Control", then <strong>Review Solution and Commit</strong>.

    ![vs-mac-file-vc-423x284-14412](https://user-images.githubusercontent.com/300046/56459143-c842dc00-634c-11e9-9cc7-d3bf2ae73218.jpg)